About This Course

 Flexibility in where and how you study

-Bangor University has campuses in Bangor and at and is currently investing in regional learning hubs, giving you choice as to where to access your learning to suit your individual circumstances.
 Many of the taught components of the course are delivered via a blended learning approach which allows some elements to be accessed online, both when being delivered live and as on demand online resources.
+This theoretical elements of this course are taught at the Bangor campus.

 Elements of the course can be available through the medium of Welsh and you’ll be supported to access the Coleg Cymraeg Cenedlaethol incentives.
 For more information on the School's bilingual provision click here.